What is Simple Pendulum?

 - Physical Pendulum

 A simple pendulum is a mechanical arrangement that demonstrates periodic motion.
-The simple pendulum comprises of a small bob of mass ‘m’ suspended by a thin string secured to a platform at its upper end of length L.
+The simple pendulum comprises a small bob of mass ‘m’ suspended by a thin string secured to a platform at its upper end of length L.

 - The oscillatory motion of a simple pendulum: Oscillatory motion is defined as the to and fro motion of the pendulum in a periodic fashion and the centre point of oscillation known as equilibrium position.